Idealism vs. Realism

 Hi, I have a degree in Mathematics, with a minor in Combined Sciences (Physics, Chemistry, & Biology).
 I went to professional school, got a job immediately thereafter, and stuck with it until I retired early, saving my money and making investments along the way.
 Small businesses are the foundation of our nation’s economy, and the government should keep its hands out of businesses and the private sector.
 Government is not “God.”
 He alone has the authority to direct human affairs, and He alone is worthy to run things as He wishes.

-The world is in a big mess, mainly because of human greed, corruption, and disobedience of God.
+The world is in a big mess, mainly because of human greed, envy, corruption, and disobedience of God.
 We all are born with a sin nature, and only God can save us from our sins.
 God, alone, is the only genuine reality and truth.
 Jesus, the coming Messiah, is the Prince of Peace (Isaiah 9:6).
 True peace and happiness can, and will, come only through Him.
 Nothing is possible without Him, since all things in the universe were created by Him and for Him (Colossians 1:15,16; Hebrews 1:2).
 Come soon, Lord Jesus!

 It is important to note that not all community organizers are idealists, nor are mathematicians always realists.
 These vocations have been used merely for the purpose of illustration.
 Indeed, many community organizers not only have huge hearts but also have very real and practical solutions for the betterment of society at large.
 On the other hand, many mathematicians with huge intellects, and with gigantic egos to match, have no realistic solutions for the improvement or assistance of anyone outside of their own tiny spheres of existence.